 During this decade, hormone changes and stress can throw your skin out of whack.
 And if you didn’t take care of your complexion in your 20s, it’s time to do some damage control, pronto.
 Give these home remedies for acne a try.

 “When it comes to patients in their 30s, I see a lot discoloration—mostly from pregnancy, melasma, and sun damage,” says Dr. Jaliman.
 She suggests using vitamin C in the morning.
 Try Ole Henriksen Truth Serum or Glossier Super Glow.
 (Here’s the difference between melasma and other skin spots.)

 Step up your anti-aging game

 Retinol (vitamin A) is a favorite among dermatologists, prized for its ability to promote cell turnover, thus boosting radiance and diminishing fine lines and discoloration.
 Because retinol increases photosensitivity, it’s best to use it at night.
 Consider trying Amarte HydroLift Cream.
 If you have sensitive skin, consider Roc Retinol Correxion Anti-Aging Sensitive Skin Night Cream or Neutrogena Rapid Wrinkle Repair Serum.
-This is what dermatologists wish you knew about preventing and treating wrinkles.

 In your 40s

 Haven’t you heard 40 is the new 20?
 Make sure your skin gets the memo by stocking your medicine cabinet with plenty of nourishing products, and be sure to apply them in the correct skin care routine order to get the best results.

 Hydrate, hydrate, hydrate